joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 There are just some poorly designed, inefficient patterns in the .NET Framework.  `IEnumerator<T>` requires *two* interface dispatches simply to extract the next item!
 Compare that to C++ iterators which can compile down a pointer increment plus dereference.
 Many of these problems could be addressed simply with better library designs.
-(Our final design for enumeration didn't even invole interfaces at all.)
+(Our final design for enumeration didn't even involve interfaces at all.)

 Plus invoking a C# interface is tricky.
 Existing systems do not use pointer adjustment like C++ does so usually an interface dispatch requires a table search.
 First a level of indirection to get to the vtable,